charlesbel/Microsoft-Rewards-Farmer/README.md

 ]
 ```

--How to Disable Headless mode to watch the script work.
+-How to Disable Headless mode to watch the script work:

 Comment out around line 41 and 42
 ```
 #if headless_mode : #comment out to disable headless mode (makes window visable)
 #options.add_argument("--headless")
 ```

 -How to run Script:

-Double clicking on ms_rewards_farmer.py
+	Double click on ms_rewards_farmer.py